jebofponderworthy/windows-tools/README.md

 ## RunDevNodeClean

-RunDevNodeClean is a Microsoft-provided utility which clears certain registry items, ones which are created when USB flash drives are plugged in and removed, when machines are virtualized or devirtualized, and many other operations.
+DevNodeClean is a Microsoft-provided utility which clears certain registry items, ones which are created when USB flash drives are plugged in and removed, when machines are virtualized or devirtualized, and many other operations.
 These registry items pile up over time, we have seen some older Windows 7 desktops with hundreds of them, and they slow down Windows File Explorer and file management in general quite a bit.
 [RunDevNodeClean](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/tools/RunDevNodeClean.ps1) downloads the utility from Microsoft, unpacks it, runs the appropriate (32-bit or 64-bit) binary, and then cleans up after itself.

 ## TweakNTFS: Tweak NTFS for Performance and Reliability